 My last visit to NZ was a bit wet so I set off to revisit one of the best places to ride a motorcycle.

-So finally having moved on I remembered I wanted to go back to New Zealand and what good timing as the exchange rate is not going to be woeful there and I already had a trip to visit family in Australia coming up which placed me just a few hours away.
-So rather last minute I phoned New Zealand Motorcycle Rentals and asked what they had available for about 9 days late January.
-This was peak season but my window of time matched exactly when they had a new Yamaha MT-09 available which was my first choice from their list so perfect and I booked that on the spot.
+I had a trip to visit family in Australia coming up which placed me just a few hours away and rather last minute I phoned New Zealand Motorcycle Rentals and asked what they had available for about 9 days late January.
+This was peak season but my window of time matched exactly when they had a new Yamaha MT-09 available.

 I decided after some consideration to ride only the north island.
-I saw so little of it last ride and that way I need not rush things at all and would also ride north of Auckland along the Twin Coast Discovery route.
+I saw so little of it last ride and that way I need not rush.
 Getting to the rental shop was easy, a taxi ride across the harbour about 20 minutes from the city centre.
 It took awhile to get the bike but I was on the road by 10am and only had a short route the first day.

 Traffic heading north to the beaches on a Saturday was grid lock once off the multi lane highway.
 Like travelling to the Gold Coast in Queensland Australia in the old days with cars banked up 10km.
-Fortunately on a bike you can get around all this one way or the other and having ridden in Philippines and Thailand I guess my methods of dealing with traffic have picked up some bad habits that even the NZ riders were not game to follow.
+Fortunately on a bike you can get around all this one way or the other and having ridden in Philippines and Thailand I guess my methods of dealing with traffic have picked up some bad habits.
 Needless to say my wheels never stopped turning.

 The coastal road riding north is very scenic indeed.
 Fine day 29 degrees while it was 4 in Tokyo.
 Beautiful green rolling hills.
 New bike and relaxed schedule.
 My spirit indeed did start to soar.